In this article, we are going to review some of the best hex editors for Linux. But before we start, let’s look at what a hex editor really is.

 - Remote files by FTP or HTTP.

-wxHexEditor is another one of the Linux hex editors that has some advanced features and while there is no official documentation for the editor, there is a well written wiki page that provides explanation as to how to use the too.
-The wiki page can be found here.
+wxHexEditor is another one of the Linux hex editors that have some advanced features and while there is no official documentation for the editor, there is a well-written wiki page that provides an explanation as to how to use them too.

 whHexEditor is aimed mainly at large files.
-It works faster with larger files, because it does not attempt to copy the entire file into your RAM.
+It works faster with larger files because it does not attempt to copy the entire file into your RAM.
 It has low memory consumption and can view multiple files at once.
-Actually since it has so many features and benefits, you may want to review them all in the wiki page or the official wxHexEditor website.
+Since it has so many features and benefits, you may want to review them all on the wiki page or the official wxHexEditor website.

 8. Hexcurse – Console Hex Editor

-Hexcurse is an ncurses-based hex editor.
-It is able to open, edit, and save files, within a friendly terminal interface that allows you to go to specific line or perform a search.
+Hexcurse is a Ncurses-based hex editor.
+It can open, edit, and save files within a friendly terminal interface that allows you to go to a specific line or perform a search.
 You can easily toggle between hex/decimal addresses or switch between hex and ASCI windows.

 9. Hexer Binary Editor

-Hexer is another command line binary editor.
-The difference in this one is that it is Vi like style editor for binary files.
-Some of the most notable features are – multi buffers, multilevel undo, command line editing with completion and binary regular expression.
+Hexer is another command-line binary editor.
+The difference in this one is that it is a Vi-like style editor for binary files.
+Some of the most notable features are – multi buffers, multilevel undo, command-line editing with completion, and binary regular expression.

 That was a quick review of some of the most commonly used hex editors in Linux.
 Let us hear your opinion.
 What hex editors do you use and why do you prefer that editor in particular?
 What makes it better over the others?